ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 > ...
 Yet most people take for granted this unique, irreplaceable, and necessary resource.
 Nothing else, perhaps, distinguishes effective executives as much as their tender loving care of time.

-Yes, the best executives in the world go to great lenghts to learn how to use their time where it matter most, where it makes a difference.
+Yes, the best executives in the world go to great lenghts to learn how to save their time, so they can use it matter most, where it makes a difference.

 However, there is a way to use systems to create pockets of time for everyone in the business, for every customer, employee, provider, manager, stakeholder...
 And the way is to integrate their data, to provide beutiful and useful information.